 - Oral Anti-inflammatories

-At Foot, Ankle and Leg Vein Center our doctors will evaluate your child’s gait for any biomechanical problems that may lead to excess force on the growth plate.
-An x-ray of their foot will be performed to ensure a fracture is not present.
+At Foot, Ankle, and Leg Vein Center our doctors will evaluate your child’s gait for any biomechanical problems that may lead to excess force on the growth plate.
+An X-ray of their foot will be taken to ensure a fracture is not present.
 We can decrease the force the Achilles places on the growth plate with a heel lift or orthotic.
-When they where it all day it will help reduce the force applied to the calcaneal growth plate with every step.
-Over time, this will decrease the pain and inflamation present at the calcaneal growth plate.
-One of the most important factors is to wear the lift all day an don’t just when they play sports.
-Rarely, a below the knee cast or pneumatic cam walker is required in severe cases to calm down the symptoms.
-Usually, most of the kids pain is alleviated with heel lift or custom molded Orthotics.
+When they wear it all day it will help reduce the force applied to the calcaneal growth plate with every step.
+Over time, this will decrease the pain and inflammation present at the calcaneal growth plate.
+One of the most important factors is to wear the lift all day and not just when they play sports.
+Rarely, a below-the-knee cast or pneumatic cam walker is required in severe cases to calm the symptoms.
+Usually, most of the kids’ pain is alleviated with heel lifts or custom-molded Orthotics.
 Orthotics work by correcting foot function and will fit into most shoes.
-All cases of Sever’s will resolve after the growth plate closes.
+All cases of Sever’s disease will resolve after the growth plate closes.